sktime/skpro/docs/estimator_overview.rst

 Estimator Overview
 ==================

-Use the below search table to find estimators by property.
+Use the below search grid to find estimators by property.

-* type into the search box to subset rows by substring search
+* type into the search box to subset cards by substring search
 * choose a type (distribution, regressor, survival, metric, ...) in the dropdown
-* if type is selected, check object tags to display in table
+* if type is selected, check object tags to display in cards
 * for explanation of tags, see the :ref:`tags reference <tags_reference>`

 .. raw:: html